Reading Car Parking Survey Begins

 While businesses are not obliged to grant access to their premises, the Council is keen to get as accurate a picture as possible.
 Where it cannot access a site, for the purposes of the count assumptions of parking requirements will be made based on a number of factors, including the size and location of offices relative to similar organisations.

-Businesses responding to the parking survey are being reassured that no data regarding the type of vehicles or registration numbers will be collected or shared with third parties.
+Businesses responding to the Reading car parking survey are being reassured that no data regarding the type of vehicles or registration numbers will be collected or shared with third parties.
 The data is being gathered for research purposes only and to help inform the Council’s new Local Transport Plan.

 Councillor Page said: